 Students read the words on this chart as a review.
-Ask students to explain why each suffix would be used.
+Ask students to explain why each prefix or suffix is used.
+New prefixes and suffixes will be added to this chart as they are taught in the remaining Sound City Reading books.